Skip to main content

 When contractors skip steps or install materials out of sequence, that barrier fails.
 Water seeps behind the siding or stucco, soaking into sheathing and framing where it remains trapped.
 In Colorado's freeze-thaw climate, repeated moisture cycling leads to cracking, separation, and ultimately structural decay.

-Stucco and EIFS are particularly vulnerable because they are rigid and moisture-sensitive.
+Stucco and EIFS are particularly susceptible because they are rigid and moisture-sensitive.
 If applied too thickly, without proper weep screeds or expansion joints, they crack and delaminate.
 Synthetic EIFS systems, which rely on foam insulation beneath a thin acrylic layer, can trap water for years before homeowners see visible damage.

 Common Signs of Siding or Stucco Defects